FeodorOtt/Itera/README.md

 # Itera
-Project has been made with Delphi 2010 and Microsoft SQL Server 2008 R2.
+Project has been coded with Delphi 2010 and Microsoft SQL Server 2008 R2.

 Steps to run the project: